Home

 Lukas Pairon (°1958) first studied philosophy at a private university in Lugano, Switserland, later obtained a Master in educational science (specialization ‘politics of education’) at the Université Paris VIII-Vincennes, and in 2019 he became Doctor in Political and Social Sciences at the University of Ghent.

-Prof Dr Lukas Pairon is initiator, co-founder and first chair holder of the academic Chair Jonet and research and training centre CESAMM.
+Prof Dr Lukas Pairon is initiator and co-founder, and was the first chair holder of the academic Chair Jonet and research and training centre CESAMM.

 Following his master-studies, he worked for several years as a young researcher in the field of adult education and literacy programs at Unesco in Paris and at the Ministry of Culture of the French-speaking Community of Belgium (Ministère de la Culture, Communauté française) in Brussels.